 EBITDA, adjusted EBITDA and adjusted EBITDA margin are non-GAAP financial measures used by management to measure operating performance.
 EBITDA represents net income (loss) before net interest expense, income tax benefit (provision), and depreciation and amortization expense.
 Adjusted EBITDA excludes from EBITDA severance plan costs, non-cash unit based costs and deferred stock compensation.
 Adjusted EBITDA margin is calculated by dividing adjusted EBITDA by total revenue.
-EBITDA and adjusted EBITDA do not reflect the Loews payments discussed above, which after this offering will be included in the calculation of adjusted EBITDA including the Loews payments to determine our compliance with financial covenants under our new senior secured credit facility.
+EBITDA and adjusted EBITDA do not reflect the Loews Payments discussed above, which after this offering will be included in the calculation of adjusted EBITDA including the Loews Payments to determine our compliance with financial covenants under our new senior secured credit facility.
 See "Financing Transaction."
-AMC will make Loews payments to NCM LLC pursuant to the Loews screen integration agreement, which for the three months ended September 28, 2006, would have been \$2.5 million.
-See "-Our Company Following the Completion of This Offering-Loews Payments" for additional discussion regarding the Loews payments.
+AMC will make Loews Payments to NCM LLC pursuant to the Loews Screen Integration Agreement, which for the three months ended June 29, 2006, would have been \$ million.
+See "-Our Company Following the Completion of This Offering-Loews Payments" for additional discussion regarding the Loews Payments.

 We have included EBITDA, adjusted EBITDA and adjusted EBITDA margin in this prospectus to provide investors with supplemental measures of our operating performance and because they are the basis for an important financial covenant that will be contained in our new senior secured credit facility.
 We believe EBITDA, adjusted EBITDA and adjusted EBITDA margin are important supplemental measures of operating performance because they eliminate items that have less bearing on our operating performance and so highlight trends in our core business that may not otherwise be apparent when relying solely on generally accepted accounting principles, or GAAP, financial measures.
-We also believe that securities analysts, investors and other interested parties frequently use EBITDA, adjusted EBITDA and adjusted EBITDA margin in the evaluation of issuers, many of which present EBITDA, adjusted EBITDA and adjusted EBITDA margin when reporting their results.
-Also, because of the significant changes in our operating results that will result from our acquisition of an interest in NCM LLC, the changes in the exhibitor services agreements and the financing transaction, we disclose pro forma EBITDA, adjusted EBITDA and adjusted EBITDA and adjusted EBITDA margin in this prospectus.
+We also believe that securities analysts, investors and other interested parties frequently use EBITDA, adjusted EBITDA and adjusted EBITDA margin in the evaluation of issuers, many of which present EBITDA, adjusted EBITDA and adjusted EBITDA margin in the evaluation of issuers, many of which present EBITDA, adjusted EBITDA and adjusted EBITDA margin in the evaluation of present results that will result from our acquisition of an interest in NCM LLC, the changes in the ESAs and the Financing Transaction, we disclose pro forma EBITDA, adjusted EBITDA and adjusted EBITDA margin in this prospectus.
 See "Unaudited Pro Forma Financial Information."

-EBITDA, adjusted EBITDA margin in this prospectus is appropriate.
-However, when evaluating our results, you should not consider EBITDA, adjusted EBITDA and adjusted EBITDA and adjusted EBITDA margin in this prospectus is appropriate.
+EBITDA, adjusted EBITDA and adjusted EBITDA margin are not presentations made in accordance with GAAP.
+As discussed above, we believe that the presentation of EBITDA, adjusted EBITDA and adjusted EBITDA margin in this prospectus is appropriate.
 However, when evaluating our results, you should not consider EBITDA, adjusted EBITDA and adjusted EBITDA margin in isolation of, or as a substitute for, measures of our financial performance as determined in accordance with GAAP, such as net income (loss).
 EBITDA, adjusted EBITDA and adjusted EBITDA margin have material limitations as performance measures because they exclude items that are necessary elements of our costs and operations.
 Because other companies may calculate EBITDA, adjusted EBITDA and adjusted EBITDA margin may not be comparable to similarly-titled measures reported by other companies.